-- If you think you will get released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jumpsuit.
+- If you think you will get released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that might help other people make it through jail intake?